 Earlier in 2020, the CARES Act allowed the Department of Health and Human Services to temporarily lift the originating site and geographic restrictions on Medicare’s coverage of telehealth services.
 Prior to this change, wellness providers were not allowed to provide telehealth services outside of rural areas, and beneficiaries could not receive these services unless they traveled to a healthcare facility.
 These restrictions essentially defeat the purpose of telehealth, which hopes to allow patients to receive care from the comfort and safety of their own homes.
 While this ease of restrictions is still in place, Medicare does not have the authority to permanently expand telehealth coverage beyond rural areas at this time, and currently, restrictions will be put back in place at the end of the public health emergency.

-Not only does coverage vary depending on the method of delivery for telehealth services, but also the type of service being rendered.
+Not only does medicare telehealth coverage vary depending on the method of delivery for telehealth services, but also the type of service being rendered.
 Since March of last year, 144 telehealth services have been added to Medicare’s list of covered services, including physical and occupational therapy, emergency visits, and renal dialysis services.
 In December, the previous administration released the Physician Fee Schedule Final Rule, which included adding more than 60 services to the covered Medicare telehealth list.
-These services, called Category 3 services, will be covered through the end of the calendar year in which the pandemic ends; so they will at least be covered through the end of 2021.
+These services, called Category 3 services, will be covered through the end of the calendar year in which the pandemic ends; so they will at least be covered through the end of 2022.
 Some of these services include group psychotherapy, psychological and neurological testing, and cognitive assessment and behavioral planning services.

 Future Legislation Protecting Medicare Telehealth Coverage

 In July of 2020, the Telehealth Modernization Act of 2020 was introduced.
 This bill would permanently remove many of the restrictions on telehealth that were temporarily lifted at the start of the pandemic.
-These restrictions mainly include the geographical limits placed on telehealth services.
+These restrictions mainly include the geographical limits placed on medicare telehealth services.
 This bill would also allow the HHS secretary the ability to help Medicare patients access telehealth from physical therapists, speech pathologists, and other professionals who have been newly introduced to telehealthcare for their specialty.
 Lastly, the bill would allow Medicare to cover more types of services that are covered by telehealth.
 It’s estimated that physicians are seeing 50-175 times the amount of patients via telehealth than they did before the pandemic; so, lawmakers and physicians see no reason to backtrack the progress made over the past year in expanding telehealth access.

 While this bill did not make it past the House floor last summer, in January, a group of bipartisan lawmakers reintroduced it to the House as the Protecting Access to Post-COVID-19 Telehealth Act.
 It maintains the goal of eliminating most geographic and originating site restrictions on the use of telehealth and Medicare.
-Additionally, it would prevent the sudden loss of coverage for telehealth services at the end of the public health emergency, allowing for reimbursement for 90 days post-COVID.
+Additionally, it would prevent the sudden loss of medicare telehealth coverage for virtual services at the end of the public health emergency, allowing for reimbursement for 90 days post-COVID.
 It would also allow for expanded coverage during future public health emergencies.
 Lastly, this act would require a study to be conducted on the use of telehealth during COVID-19.

 The status of the bill is still unknown, but legislation such as this is crucial to the expansion and development of telehealth throughout the health and wellness profession.
 Establishing clear paths of coverage for a wider base of beneficiaries, as well as a wide variety of services, will allow millions of Americans to receive necessary healthcare from the safety of their own homes.